TunedMystic/gingersnap/README.md

 ![gingersnap](https://github.com/TunedMystic/gingersnap-cli/assets/6523726/97927bb9-1ccb-49c1-9daf-33a0a1365810)

-Gingersnap is a simple and static site generator built in Go.
+Gingersnap is a static site generator built in Go.